loretanr/dp-gbdt/README.md

 ```bash
 export PYTHONPATH=$PYTHONPATH:/path/to/.../code/python_gbdt
 ```

-I don't know how this is usually done, please tell if you do
+## CPP-DP-GBDT

+Components:
+- **main.cpp**
+If you just want to play around with different parameters, different logging levels etc. you can do this in here.
+Use `make`, then `./run`.
+- **benchmark.cpp**
+this component is to show how the potential speed of the implementation.
+It e.g. takes advantage of multithreading.
+To use it, adjust _benchmark.cpp_ according to your needs, compile the project with `make fast`, then do `./run --bench`.
+- **evaluation.cpp**
+this component allows running the model successively with multiple privacy budgets.
+It will create a .csv in the results/ directory.
+In there you can use _plot.py_ to create plots from these files.
+To compile and run, use `make fast`, then `./run --eval`.
+- **verification.cpp**
+this is just to show that our algorithm results are consistent with the python implementation. (you can run this with _verify.sh_).
+It works by running both implementations without randomness, and then comparing intermediate values.

-## Running
+### Running
 - **Running the verification script to compare Python and C++**
 ```bash
 cd code/
 ./verify.sh